Display of National and State Flags UPPS No. 01.04.14

-01.01 This UPPS establishes protocol to be followed in the display and use of the flags of the United States of America and the State of Texas.
-It is the intent of this UPPS to establish a policy that honors the customs and practices in the normal display and use of the flag, including display at half-staff, as a mark of respect.
+01.01 This policy establishes protocol to be followed in the display and use of the flags of the United States of America and the state of Texas.
+It is the intent of this policy to honor the customs and practices in the normal display and use of the flag, including display at half-staff, as a mark of respect.

-01.02 National and State laws have been written to govern the use of the flag and to insure a proper respect for the Stars and Stripes.
-This UPPS is written in reference to the following codes:
+01.02 National and state laws have been written to govern the use of the flag and to ensure a proper respect for the Stars and Stripes.
+This policy is written in reference to the following codes:

 02. PROCEDURES FOR NORMAL DISPLAY AND USE OF THE FLAG

-02.01 This UPPS will apply to the display of flags on all flagstaffs erected on university property and used within university buildings and facilities.
+02.01 This policy will apply to the display of flags on all flagstaffs (flagpoles) erected on university property and used within university buildings and facilities.
 Outdoor flagstaffs are erected at the following locations:

-a.
-The university flagstaffs, located on the mall.
-The flagstaffs officially face South overlooking the corner of Roanoke Street and North Lyndon B. Johnson Drive;
+a. the university flagstaffs located on the mall – The flagstaffs officially face South overlooking the corner of Bobcat Trail and North LBJ Drive;

 b.
-The Den, Department of Military Science (U.S. Army ROTC);
+Adamson ROTC, Department of Military Science (U.S. Army ROTC);

-f.
-The Tennis Center (AFROTC & Band Parade Field).
+d. the Tennis Center (AFROTC & Band Parade Field);

 02.03 The flag may be displayed 24 hours a day if properly illuminated during the hours of darkness.

-02.04 Customs in the position and manner of display of the flag of the United States are included in the "Flag Code", and should be referenced and observed when planning parades, banquets, conferences, funerals, ceremonies, etc.
+02.04 Customs in the position and manner of display of the flag of the United States are included in the Patriotic Customs code, and should be referenced and observed when planning parades, banquets, conferences, funerals, ceremonies, etc.

-02.05 When the flags of 2 or more nations are to be displayed along with the state flag, the "Flag Code" should be referenced and observed.
+02.05 When the flags of two or more nations are to be displayed along with the state flag, the Patriotic Customs code should be referenced and observed.

 03. PROCEDURES FOR NORMAL DISPLAY OF THE STATE FLAG OF TEXAS

-b.
-When the State of Texas and United States flags are displayed at the same time only, they should be flown on flagpoles of the same height and the flags should be of equal size; and
+b. when the Texas and United States flags are displayed at the same time only, they should be flown on flagstaffs of the same height and the flags should be of equal size; and

-c.
-When the State flag is displayed on a separate flagpole from the United States flag, the State flag should be hoisted after the United States flag is hoisted and lowered before the United States flag is lowered.
+c. when the Texas flag is displayed on a separate flagstaff from the United States flag, the Texas flag should be hoisted after the United States flag is hoisted and lowered before the United States flag is lowered.

-03.02 The State of Texas flag should be displayed on all national and state holidays (see Attachment I).
+03.02 The Texas flag should be displayed on all national and state holidays (see Attachment I).

-03.03 The Texas Flag Code contains additional instructions on the use and display of the state flag which must be referenced when planning to display the flag for official occasions.
+03.03 The Texas Flag Code contains additional instructions on the use and display of the Texas flag which must be referenced when planning to display the flag for official occasions.